 Reputable medical malpractice lawyers fight for compensation on your behalf in Baltimore and Washington, DC

-Serving injured patients around the country from offices in Baltimore, Maryland, and Washington, D.C., Schochor and Staton, P.A. is an experienced medical malpractice law firm working on behalf of clients injured by a mistake or who have suffered a birth injury in Baltimore.
+Serving injured patients around the country from offices in Baltimore, Maryland, and Washington, D.C., Schochor, Staton, Goldberg, and Cardea, P.A. is an experienced medical malpractice law firm working on behalf of clients injured by a mistake or who have suffered a birth injury in Baltimore.
 Call 410-234-1000 or contact us today to schedule a free consultation to discuss your injury.